approbatory/ML-project/README.md

 # Getting started with decoding
+AKA Neural Decoding for Fun and Profit
+AKA Teach Yourself Neural Decoding in Two Hours

 ## How to read this manual
 This manual starts with descriptions of the most relevant functions for